mcwangUSF/NM3L/content/contact/contact.md

   columns: '1'
 ---

-We are always looking for motivated undergraduate students, graduate students, and post docs to join our group.
-Please contact Prof. Wang with your CV.
-For media and other general inquiries, please reach out to the USF Mechanical Engineering and/or Medical Engineering departments.
+We are always looking for motivated undergraduate students, graduate students, and post docs to join our group, regardless of where you come from or where you are headed.
+Please contact Prof. Wang with your CV and relevant manuscripts/portfolio.
+For media and other general inquiries, please reach out directly to the USF Mechanical Engineering and/or Medical Engineering departments.